karabagata/circular_code_analyse/README.md

 # Circular Codes Web Checker

-A small Flask utility that builds the prefix→suffix graph of a fixed-length code, detects cycles (non-circularity), and shows the structure in Cytoscape.js.
+A small web app that checks if a bioinformatical code is circular or not using graphs.
+It builds the prefix→suffix graph, detects cycles (non-circularity), and visualizes the structure.

 ## Quick start